BackburnerJS/backburner.js/README.md

 ### Constructor

-`new Backburner()` - instantiate a Backburner instance with an array of queue names
+`new Backburner([queue names], options)` - instantiate a Backburner instance with an array of queue names

+### options

+`yieldInterval` - [integer] sets a time interval for task yielding.
+Omitting or setting to zero instructs backburner to flush all queues without stopping until all taskes have been processed.
+This is the fastest way to process your app's tasks, however, this approach can lead to Jank in the UI if it takes longer than say >50ms for your app's tasks to run.
+Assinging a value between 10 and 100 will substantially reduce Jank in your app by creating pauses in task processing which allows the browser to run it's normal paint cycle.
+The flip side is that it will increase the time it takes for all your app's tasks to be processed (paint time can add up).

 ### Instance methods